 1. The changeover in China opportunities from manufacturing to sales.
 Kurt talked of how his client mix has been gradually shifting from manufacturers to product sellers and how his training and background in advertising and public relations were helping him with this.
 I talked of how my law firm had been seeing the same thing for years.
 We talked extensively on how American companies — food companies in particular — were not doing enough to sell to the Chinese market.
 A few days later, Kurt emailed me to say that he had snared a new China client: a large, Michigan fruit company looking to sell its fruit products to China.
 We also talked of how difficult it is for foreigners seeking to start their own retail enterprises in China and of how licensing the product or selling through a distributor is oftentimes a better way to go.
-We then talked about how many consultants and lawyers do not like giving this advice becuase the money they make from a distribution or licensing relationship will be less than what can be made by helping to set up a WFOE in China.
+We then talked about how many consultants and lawyers do not like giving this advice because the money they make from a distribution or licensing relationship will be less than what can be made by helping to set up a WFOE in China.
 We also discussed how American companies need to be wary of getting won over by someone in China seeking to sell their product nationwide and of how that seldom makes sense.
 Kurt told me of a large food company for whom he worked a few years ago that insisted on going with one distributor for all of China and signed a long-term agreement to that effect.
 That food company’s sales in the few China cities with which their distributor has familiarity/contacts/expertise, are going fine, but they are languishing everywhere else.

-2. It is getting tougher on foreign businesses seeking to do business in China.
+2. It is getting tougher on foreign companies seeking to do business in China.
 China’s rules and regulations are getting more serious and, more importantly, enforcement against foreign companies has greatly increased.
 This, along with other areas of rising costs, means the cost of doing business in China has gone way up for most foreign companies.
 Therefore, doing business with China should, if possible, be favored over doing business in China.
 For more on this, check out China Is Getting Tougher On Foreign Business.
 Stay Flexible And It Will Be Just Fine.… and Doing Business In China Just Got Even Tougher.

 For more on doing business with China by way of a distribution contract, check out the following: